Israel Kaikilekofe

 Israel Sutino Kaikilekofe is a Wallisian Weightlifter who has represented Wallis and Futuna at the Pacific Games and Pacific Mini Games.

 Kaikilekofe has been weightlifting since the age of eight.

-At the 2017 Pacific Mini Games he won a gold and two silvers in the 85kg class.
+At the 2017 Pacific Mini Games he won a gold and two silvers in the 85 kg class.

-At the 2019 Pacific Games in Apia he won a gold and two silvers in the 96kg class.
-He came 31st in the 96kg class at the 2019 World Weightlifting Championships.
+At the 2019 Pacific Games in Apia he won a gold and two silvers in the 96 kg class.
+He came 31st in the 96 kg class at the 2019 World Weightlifting Championships.